 Organisations planning to offer CPD activities should read the following information.
-NSW Fair Trading cannot and does not endorse any provider of training and/or CPD.
+Under the provisions of sections 15 and 21 of the Property, Stock and Business Agents Act 2002, NSW Fair Trading cannot and does not endorse any provider of training and/or CPD.

 Licence and certificate holders must undertake 12 points of CPD activity each year in order to be able to renew their licence or certificate.
 The points structure and requirements of the CPD program are set out in the Director-General’s Guidelines for Continuing Professional Development.

 Not necessarily.
-Activities from Learning Category 1, as set out in the Commissioner‘s Guidelines can be delivered by any training provider.
+Activities from Learning Category 1, as set out in the Director-General’s Guidelines can be delivered by any training provider.
 This learning earns 1 point per hour.
-Training providers must comply with the Director-General's Guidelines if they market or represent the activity as eligible for CPD points.
+Licence and certificate holders may only earn 4 points through learning category 1 each year.
+Training providers must comply with the Director-General’s Guidelines if they market or represent the activity as eligible for CPD points.

 While training providers will make a commercial decision about the CPD activities they wish to conduct, they should be mindful of the requirements set out in the Director-General’s Guidelines.